Geriatrics: Geriatric pharmacology

-Elderly people require specific attention to medications.
-Elderly people particularly are subjected to polypharmacy (taking multiple medications) given their accumulation of multiple chronic diseases.
+Older people require specific attention to medications.
+Older people particularly are subjected to polypharmacy (taking multiple medications) given their accumulation of multiple chronic diseases.
 Many of these individuals have also self-prescribed herbal medications and over-the-counter drugs.
 This polypharmacy, in combination with geriatric status, may increase the risk of drug interactions or adverse drug reactions.
 Pharmacokinetic and pharmacodynamic changes arise with older age, impairing their ability to metabolize and respond to drugs.
 Each of the four pharmacokinetic mechanisms (absorption, distribution, metabolism, excretion) is disrupted by age-related physiologic changes.
-For example, overall decreased hepatic function can interfere with clearance or metabolism of drugs and reductions in kidney function can affect renal elimination.
+For example, overall decreased hepatic function can interfere with the clearance or metabolism of drugs and reductions in kidney function can affect renal elimination.
 Pharmacodynamic changes lead to altered sensitivity to drugs in geriatric patients, such as increased pain relief with morphine use.
 Therefore, geriatric individuals require specialized pharmacological care that is informed by these age-related changes.

 Geriatric syndromes

-Geriatric syndromes is a term used to describe a group of clinical conditions that are highly prevalent in elderly people.
-These syndromes are not caused by specific pathology or disease, rather, are a manifestation of multifactorial conditions affecting several organ systems.
+Geriatric syndromes are a term used to describe a group of clinical conditions that are highly prevalent in elderly people.
+These syndromes are not caused by specific pathology or disease, rather, they are a manifestation of multifactorial conditions affecting several organ systems.
 Common conditions include frailty, functional decline, falls, loss of continence, and malnutrition, amongst others.